freeCodeCamp/guide/src/pages/articles/certificates/clone-an-element-using-jquery/index.md

 ---
-title: Clone An Element Using jQuery
+title: Clone an Element Using jQuery
 ---
 jQuery has a function called`clone()` that makes a copy of an element.